 Parents can find free books online for their childen with visual impairment from these internet sites.

 Many people have worked hard to get classical books onto the internet, so that they will be available to as many people as possible.
 These are books that are in the public domain.
-"Public domain" means that a book is past its copyright (usually published in the early 1900's and before).
+"Public domain" means that a book is past its copyright.

 One resource I would like to share is the Gutenberg Project, a volunteer project which computerized many valuable out of print books in the public domain.